Paul Wright (Sub-Dean of the Chapel Royal): Military service

 He was commissioned into the Royal Army Chaplains Department in 1994.
 He has served with the Royal Artillery, the Army Foundation College, the Queen's Lancashire Regiment, the Queen's Dragoon Guards, the 2nd Infantry Brigade.
 In 2003 he served in Iraq and at Supreme Headquarters Allied Powers in Europe in Belgium, while in 2005 he served in Bosnia and Kosovo as Senior Chaplain of the European Union Force.

 In 2010, Wright was posted as Senior Chaplain of the Allied Rapid Reaction Corps in Gloucester and the International Security Assistance Force Joint Command in Kabul.
 He was appointed as the Chaplain of the Royal Military Academy in 2012.
 He retired from the army on 1 January 2015.

+On 19 January 2015, he was commissioned in the Royal Auxiliary Air Force as a chaplain with the rank of reverend (wing commander).
+In 2018, he was awarded the Medal for Long Service and Good Conduct (Military), awarded for 15 years' service in the British Army.

 Royal service

 In January 2015, Wright was installed as Sub-Dean of the Chapel Royal during a service at the Chapel Royal of St James's Palace, in succession to Bill Scott.
 As Sub-Dean, he is also Deputy Clerk of the Closet, Sub-Almoner, and Domestic Chaplain to the late Queen, Elizabeth II and now her son, Charles III.
 The Deputy Clerk is the only full-time clerical member of the Ecclesiastical Household.

 Wright was appointed Lieutenant of the Royal Victorian Order (LVO) in the 2023 New Year Honours.
+He took part in the Royal procession at the 2023 Coronation.